ubernatural/open-process-imaging/README.md

 1. Put on gloves
 2. Grab negative strip from group (sheet, loose, whatever)
 3. Blow dust off with blower
-4. Wipe with anti-static brush
+4. Wipe with anti-static brush (maybe overkill if using the blower)
 5. Insert strip into negative holder, emulsion side up
 6. Focus and confirm placement of negative frame
 7. Take shot